veroxsity/squailor/README.md

 3) Choose an AI model.
 Defaults to openai/gpt‑4o‑mini (vision‑capable via OpenRouter).
 4) Click Generate.
 Watch per‑file progress cards and streaming text.
 5) Open the result, copy it, or export as Markdown/Text.
 Everything is saved in History.
+6) Open a summary to chat with it: ask follow‑ups in the Q&A panel.

 Tips